MicrosoftDocs/win32/desktop-src/NetMon2/the-capture-process.md

 ---
-Description: 'The capture process is the same for each of the four NPP interfaces.' ms.assetid: 'f778aba5-8f66-4fc9-830b-f830c364da56'
+Description: The capture process is the same for each of the four NPP interfaces. ms.assetid: f778aba5-8f66-4fc9-830b-f830c364da56
 title: The Capture Process
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Capture Process